GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

 To configure a whitelist:

-1. Create a file `tf-delete-whitelist.txt` in the `cicd/configs/` directory.
+1. Create a file `tf-deletion-whitelist.txt` in the `cicd/configs/` directory.
 2. Add patterns to it, one per line.

 Example: